 - A. The City shall maintain the current 80/20 split for health insurance for both single and family coverage.
-If there is a rate increase or decrease the City shall pay 80% of the new monthly contribution and the employee will pay 20%. - B. The City agrees to the continuation of a Health Insurance Advisory Committee for the purpose of studying existing plans and to explore alternative plans.
-The Committee shall include representatives of the City and Union. - C. The City shall retain the dental insurance plan for unit members and their qualified dependents.
-The plan shall consist of eighty percent (80%) payment of reasonable and customary charges covered for preventive and diagnostic services, basic services, and major services.
-The plan shall also include an orthodontia benefit providing for eighty percent (80%) payment of reasonable and customary charges up to a maximum lifetime benefit of four-thousand (\$4,000) dollars per person.
-This plan is subject to the deductibles and limitations contained in the contract between the dental insurance carrier and the City of Phoenix.
-The City shall pay the premium costs for single unit employees (employee only coverage), and seventy-five percent (75%) of the premium costs for unit employees and their qualified dependents (family coverage).
+If there is a rate increase or decrease the City shall pay 80% of the new monthly contribution and the employee will pay 20%. - B. The City agrees to the continuation of a Healthcare Taskforce for the purpose of studying existing plans and to explore alternative plans.
+The Taskforce shall include representatives of the City and Union. - C. The City shall retain the dental insurance plan for unit employees and their qualified dependents.
+At a minimum, the plan shall include a PPO option that consists of 100% payment of reasonable and customary covered charges for preventive and preventive-related diagnostic services, and 80% payment of reasonable and customary covered charges for basic services, and major services.
+The City shall retain a plan option that includes an orthodontia benefit with a maximum lifetime benefit of up to \$4,000 per person.
+Dental plans may be subject to deductibles and limitations contained in the contract between the dental insurance carrier and the City of Phoenix.
+The City shall pay the premium costs for single unit employees enrolled in the base dental HMO or PPO plan (employee only coverage), and 75% of the premium costs for unit employees and their qualified dependents (family coverage).

 The City shall maintain the current dental premium split.
-If there is a rate increase or decrease, the City will pay 100% of the new monthly contribution for single coverage.
+For the base PPO and HMO dental plans, if there is a rate increase or decrease, the City will pay 100% of the new monthly contribution for single coverage for employees enrolled in the base dental HMO or PPO plan.
 If there is a rate increase or decrease, the City will pay 75% of the new monthly contribution, and the employee will pay 25% for family dental coverage.

-- D. The City agrees to continue the formalized complaint procedure with respect to the service under all plans. - E. Unit members retiring on or after July 1, 2006, who meet all other MERP eligibility requirements and purchase either single or family City of Phoenix health insurance, shall receive an additional \$100.00 (one hundred dollars) per month to help defray the cost of health insurance.
+- D. The City agrees to continue the formalized complaint procedure with respect to the service under all plans. - E. Unit employees retiring on or after July 1, 2006, who meet all other MERP eligibility requirements and enroll in either single or family City of Phoenix health insurance, shall receive an additional \$100.00 per month to help defray the cost of health insurance.

-Unit members retiring after August 1, 2022, who meet eligibility requirements, shall receive the \$150 month allowance for Post Employment Health Plan accounts (PEHP).
+Unit employees retiring after August 1, 2022, who meet eligibility requirements, shall receive the \$150 month allowance for Post Employment Health Plan accounts (PEHP).